Gum Graft in Mexico

 It is important to realize that as the gums recede, the bone around the teeth dissolves.
-Thus, in the adult, all gum recession is also bone loss!
-Bone of course is what holds the teeth in place.
+Thus, in adults, all gum recession is also bone loss!
+The bone of course is what holds the teeth in place.
 Don’t delay!
 Keep your teeth healthy and beautiful!

 Yes.
 Covering the exposed root will decrease the sensitivity.
 There are some teeth that are sensitive but may not need gum grafting to improve the sensitivity.
 We will show you how.

-After surgery, most possible swelling, bleeding and soreness disappear within the first week after the procedure in done.
-However, the complete time frame of healing is of 4 weeks, which involves certain medication and the avoidance for certain foods for the time indicated by the specialists.
+After surgery, most possible swelling, bleeding and soreness disappear within the first week after the procedure is done.
+However, the complete time frame of healing is of 4 weeks, which involves certain medication and the avoidance of certain foods for the time indicated by the specialists.

 Treatment outcome is generally evaluated 4-6 weeks after soft tissue grafting.
 You need to wait up to 8 weeks or so for tissue maturation and to determine how much tissue has “taken”.
 If the graft tissue was thick to start with, the superficial layer will slough off but the deep parts will survive.
 (The most outside portion of the graft would not survive due to lack of blood supply.
 It becomes necrotic-white and comes out.)
 What is left should be reddish in color and will survive.
 White/pink color may change based on tissue thickness.